samierouf/multinational-retail-data-centralisation68/README.md

 - Relying on the source of truth for accurate data.

 ### Handling Null Values
-- Treating all data that doesn't conform to the desired format as null.
+- Treating all data that doesn't conform to the desired format as null not always a smart way to go.
 - Balancing the removal of null data with the risk of losing useful information.

 ### Focus on Important Data
 - Recognising the significance of focusing on important data.
-- Producing better results by prioritizing relevant information.
+- Producing better results by prioritising relevant information.

 ### Understanding Star-Based Schemas
 - Benefits of star-based schemas for scalability and simplicity.